yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 ## Typical lifecycle of a downstream order

-- Receive an order transfer request from an upstream company
+1. Receive an order transfer request from an upstream company
-- Accept the transfer
+2. Accept the transfer
-- (optional) Retrieve documents for the order if necessary (eg. Waybill)
+3. (Optional) Retrieve documents for the order if necessary (eg. Waybill)
-- Order execution/delivery
+4. Order execution/delivery
-- (optional) Attach/upload POD
+5. (Optional) Attach/upload POD

 As a downstream partner, orders flow from an upstream company into your company on TCMS.
 This will result in a pending order in your (downstream) company slug and trigger a `order.created` webhook event.
 At this point, you may query for the order's details but cannot execute on the order until you accept the transfer from the upstream company.